jrs0/hbr_models/testing.md

     * "Added by Pharmacist Prescriber" - newly prescribed
     * "Added via Pharmacy Enabling Policy" - meaning not known.

+#### Aspirin

+Aspirin is recorded in the dataset in the following format:
+* `medication_name`: "ASPIRIN" or "ASPIRIN [UNLICENSED]"
+* `dosage_unit`: May be the following values:
+    * NULL
+    * A string composed of the following optional items in any order, separated by any separaters (e.g. " ", ";"):
+        * A value with a unit, e.g. "75mg".
+The value is typically 75, but includes 37.5, 40, 75, 80, 85, 225, 300, 600, 900.
+The unit is often "mg", but includes typos such as "g", "m", "mcg" (to check).
+There may or may not be a space between the value and unit.
+        * A gastro-resistant type indication: one of "gr", "G/R", "GR", "gastroresistant", "gastro-resistant", "gatsro resistant", "gastro -resistant", "gastro-resisttant" "GASTRO RESISTANT", "GASTRO-RESISTANT", "Gastro-resistant"
+        * May include the mark ec (meaning?): "E/C", "ec"
+        * An optional tablet/soluble indicator: "dispensible tablets", "disp tabs", "disp", "tablets", "soluble"
+    * "Taking OTC"
+* `Medication - Frequency`: One of the following:
+    * NULL
+    * "Once daily", "OD", "daily", "ONCE a day until review", "ONCE a day for 14 days", "ONCE a day at 6pm", "ONCE a day", "ONCE a day at lunchtime", "ONCE a day at lunch", "ONCE a day in the morning", "at NIGHT", "Every morning", "ONCE in the morning til seen in clinic"
+    * "TWICE a day"
+    * "TWICE a week"
+    * "every 48 hours", "alternate days"
+    * "FOUR times a day"

 ### Blood test results table: `pathology_blood`

 This table contains blood test results.
 Columns, SQL Server types, and descriptions are given below: